Thunderz-z/Adobe-India-Hackathon25-NeuroKnights_Round1A/README.md

 # Adobe-India-Hackathon25-NeuroKnights
-Adobe india hackathon submission round 2
+Adobe india hackathon submission for round1A (round 2)

 ## [Round1A submission](round1A/README.md)